iz3mez/rtl-sdr-raspberry/README.md

-Installazione di RTL-SDR USB su Raspberry, Debian, Ubuntu
+Installation of RTL-SDR USB on Raspberry, Debian, Ubuntu